willhowes/makers_portfolio_and_notes/week_1.md

 ### Thursday
 1. Make sure all concepts from previous day's pair programming fully understood, as some of steps were implemented v quickly. - 20-30 mins.
 - Achieved by reading through the walkthroughs.
 Reinforced my understanding of one-liner rspec syntax (in particular that ```is_expected``` is the same as expect(subject)```.
 Remembered the importance of doing the simplest thing possible to pass a unit test.
 Recalled that we should feature test (irb) first, then create a Unit Test (in spec) before making changes to the code.
+Learned that when an object needs to store something and allow access to something you can use "attributes" or "instance varaibles"

 2. [Practice TDD](https://diode.makersacademy.com/students/dearshrewdwit/projects/908) so that I can work towards being able to TDD anything, have a methodical approach to solving problems and be able to model anything - 45-60mins.
 - Achieved by...